MightyCode/GDMC2021Tsukuba/Generator Documentation.md

 .
 The creation of lore finished, generateSettlement uses *road.py* to create roads.
 .
 Finally each structure is finally builded and decorations are placed.

-The idea is to -> find every informations for the village.
+The idea is to :
+-> Find every informations for the village.
 -> Then build.